Friday & Saturday, 27th / 28th - yes, again, even MORE Hang Gliding

 web-site)...

-- time in the air: 2 hours - 24 minutes (a new 'Personal Best' (previous best was 1 hour, 19 minutes (at Quest-Air, just a couple of months ago)))
+- time in the air: 2 hours - 24 minutes ( a new 'Personal Best' time (previous record was 1 hour, 19 minutes )

-- number of (major) climbs: - about 7 major climbs (about 28 total climbs)
+- 'number of climbs': - about 7 major climbs (about 25 total climbs)

 - best-climb: 900 feet to 4,500 feet (within one thermal) in 'about'